meltoner/agrofelis/components/vehicle-wheels/readme.md

 After communicating with various suppliers and evaluating the applicability of their products, the SR250D 250W brush-less hub motor  from Suringmax were chosen because of their geared feature (1:4.4), their waterproof IP54 IP grade, their max torque power at 38 Nm, their compatibility with a wide range of rim sizes including a 16 inch rim and their compatibility with a 24v system.
 The provider was also able to manufacture and provide custom spokes, according to the requested length such that they fit a 16 inch rim, something that played an important role for selecting them.
 Depending on the problem the Agrofelis robot is aimed to address, larger motors and / or rims / tires can be selected by following the equivalent procedure presented in this document.

-The in-wheel motor hubs, were equipped with disc brakes as seen in the following photo.
+The in-wheel motor hubs, were equipped with disc brakes as shown in the following photo.

 ![wheels brake](_figures/vehicle-wheels-06-disc-brake.jpg)